Preparing for the Fair

 What you should do

-You may arrive from 6:00 a.m., you should aim to arrive no later than 8:00 a.m. to drive to your pitch and unload your vehicle.
+We ask our stallholders to arrive from 6:00 am, and you must aim to arrive no later than 8:00 am to drive to your pitch and unload your vehicle.
 The colours of the zones are indicated by the flag banners.
-If you are in the Memorial Gardens, please aim to arrive and have your vehicle in place by 7:30 a.m.
+Stallholders in the Memorial Gardens (Pink Zone or Party in the Park) will have a specific time to arrive on their allocation letters to help stagger vehicle traffic and keep everyone safe.
+Fairground providers are asked to arrive at 5:30 am.
 The speed limit is 5 mph across the Fair.
+Under no circumstance may you drive onto a green, or the pedestrian pavement beside them.

-If you arrive between 8:00 and 8:30 a.m., security posted at the road closure by The Bull will make judgment calls on whether it is safe for your vehicle to enter The Borough.
-After 8:30 a.m., The Borough will only have emergency vehicle access, and you will be required to park in a car park meant for visitors of the fair, from where you will have to carry your belongings.
-This can be as much as a 0.5 mile long walk with your set-up, and you will have to pay £10 for parking.
+If you arrive between 8:00 and 8:30 am, security posted at the road closure by The Bull will make judgement calls as to whether it is safe for your vehicle to enter The Borough.
+After 8:30 am, The Borough will only have emergency vehicle access, and you will definitely be required to park in a car park less convenient for stallholders, from where you will have to carry your belongings.
+This can be as much as a 0.5-mile-long walk with your set-up, and you will have to pay £10 per car to park there.

-Note: Any vehicles coming to the East end of the road will have at least a 5 mile/20 minute detour to get back to the West end, so please pay attention to your navigation and make sure you approach Downton via the A338 if you absolutely can’t arrive before the road is closed at 8:30 a.m.
+Note: Any vehicles coming to the East end of the road will have at least a 5 mile/20 minute detour to get back to the West end, so please pay attention to your navigation and make sure you approach Downton via the A338 if you absolutely cannot arrive before 8:00 am.

 There may be people, especially from the village, who are walking about as you set up.
-It is your choice if you want to do any transactions before our event officially begins, but we request that your set up be completed by 10:00 a.m., as this is the official start time of the Downton Cuckoo Fair.
+While you are permitted to do transactions before our event officially begins, we request that your set up be completed no later than 10:00 am, as this is the official start time of the Downton Cuckoo Fair.

-Please make sure your gazebo is contained entirely within your allocated pitch(es).
+Please make sure your gazebo and wares are safely contained entirely within your allocated space.

 What we do

-At 8:30 a.m. the East and West ends of The Borough are closed to all through traffic.
-Only the West end of The Borough will allow vehicle access for stall holders after this time.
-Security will be posted at both road closures to ensure the vehicle barriers are in place and they will divert traffic away from the village.
+At 8:00 am, the East and West ends of The Borough are closed to all through traffic.
+Only the West end of The Borough will allow vehicle access for stallholders after this time.
+Security will be posted at both road closures to ensure the vehicle barriers are in place and they will divert traffic away from the village, allowing only emergency vehicle access after 8:30 am

-Keeping vehicles out of The Borough on the day of the fair is critical for everyone’s safety, and so security will be posted by the vehicle barriers to make sure only emergency vehicles have access to the road starting at 8:30 a.m.
-By this time, all vehicles in The Borough are expected to have already moved to the designated stall holder free-of-cost car park.
-At the end of the Fair no cars can leave these car parks until crowds disperse.
+Keeping vehicles out of The Borough on the day of the Fair is critical for everyone’s safety.
+By 8:30 am, all vehicles should be in their final parking spot for the day.
+At the end of the Fair, no cars can leave the stallholder car parks until crowds disperse.

-We will have Zone Managers from Venture Security along with volunteers wearing high viz vests located in the zones to help ensure safety throughout the day and to help answer questions or contact the right person for issues you may have.
-Members of the Downton Cuckoo Fair committee along with other volunteers will be present at the Info Center for the fair from around 6:30 a.m. until the end of the fair.
-This will be located in front of The Borough Café, the middle of the Fair.
+We will have Zone Managers from our Security contractor, along with Cuckoo Fair volunteers wearing high-viz vests located in all zones to help ensure safety throughout the day and to help answer questions, or radio the right person for any issues you may have.
+Members of the Downton Cuckoo Fair committee, along with other volunteers will be present at the Information Centre for the Fair from around 6:30 am until the end of the Fair.
+The Information Centre is located adjacent to the Co-op, in the middle of the Fair, by the entrance to the Produce Market.

 During the Fair